 I felt for us the best choice was to go with one-size pocket diapers.
 The brands we registered for and purchased were bumGenius One Size Pocket Diapers, FuzziBunz One Size Pocket Diapers and Blueberry One Size Pocket Diapers.
 (The actual diapers we bought have now been replaced by these companies with improved versions.)
 Having a one-size diaper basically means you only have to buy, you guessed it, one size and it grows with your baby.
 These diapers have a pocket where you stuff an insert.
 The insert is very absorbent while the part that comes in contact with your child’s skin wicks away moisture and is soft.
 I liked the pockets because you can add more absorbent inserts or double up if you have a heavy wetter or for night time.
 The FuzziBunz diapers came with a small and large liner for each diaper and the bumGenius diapers came with a doubler (which just means it is a thinner liner you can double up with the regular liner) and an adjustable liner.
 The Blueberry diapers came with one liner that was half hemp and is also adjustable.
 (Hemp is fantastic because it is very absorbent but very thin at the same time.)
 The FuzziBunz diapers have snaps while the bumGenius has velcro.
 (Now you can order the bumGenius in snaps though.)
 The Blueberry diapers come in both snaps and velcro; we have some of each.

 There are lots of ways to use these wipes.
 Some families just use them dry, others use just plain old water and some parents make their own wipe solution.
-For me, I buy Baby Bits.
+For me, I buy Baby Bits (type “baby bits” in the search box in the site linked to find them).
 They last a really long time.
 (For reference, I am just now going to be purchased my 3rd bag and my daughter is almost 2.)
 They smell delightful, too!
 I plan on doing a review of these soon here on the blog so I’ll link this post to that once I do.
 I store mine in an old disposables container from my earlier days and it works well.
 Some people store theirs in a wipe warmer.

 That’s it for Part 1.
 Part 2 will discuss what to do with the poop, how to store and launder your diapers, cloth diapering on the go and night time cloth diapering.
 I’ll also give you a list of everything you need and approximate pricing.